Poway synagogue shooting: Perpetrator

-The San Diego County Sheriff's Department identified the suspect as John Timothy Earnest (born June 8, 1999), a 19-year-old male from the San Diego neighborhood of Rancho Peñasquitos.
+John Timothy Earnest (born June 8, 1999), a then 19-year-old male from the San Diego neighborhood of Rancho Peñasquitos, was identified as the shooter.
 He was a 2017 graduate of Mt.
 Carmel High School and a nursing school student at California State University San Marcos.
 Officials said he had no previous criminal record or contacts with police, and no known connection to any white supremacist group.
-The shooter apparently attempted to livestream the shooting on Facebook, but failed.
+Earnest was a member of the Escondido Orthodox Presbyterian Church, which is affiliated with the theologically traditionalist Orthodox Presbyterian Church.

+Earnest had recently expressed white supremacist views to his college classmates and family, including saying that he studied Adolf Hitler and admired the manifesto of the perpetrator of the Christchurch mosque shootings, and had made racist statements at a 2019 holiday party.
+In the weeks before the shooting, two other nursing students reported Earnest to a professor, and an investigation was opened.
+However, as he had made no criminal threats, he was not expelled or arrested.
+Prosecutors stated his radicalization started roughly 18 months before the shooting occurred.

-An anti-semitic and racist open letter was posted on 8chan shortly before the shooting and signed with Earnest's name.
-It said that Jews were preparing a "meticulously planned genocide of the European race", a white genocide conspiracy theory.
-In the alleged shooter's manifesto, he denied that he had learned anti-semitic beliefs from his family.
+An antisemitic and racist open letter over 4,000 words long was posted on 8chan on 27 April 2019, signed with Earnest's name.
+It claimed that Jews were orchestrating a "meticulously planned genocide of the European race", a reference to the white genocide conspiracy theory.
+Further, the manifesto rehashed several durably politicized antisemitic tropes like blood libel, the Cultural Marxism conspiracy theory, media control, and usury.
+Earnest denied that he had learned anti-semitic beliefs from his family.
+He apparently attempted to livestream the shooting on Facebook, but failed.
+The Washington Post said the manifesto mirrored the Christchurch gunman's.

 Earnest is believed to have written the letter, in which he cited shooters Brenton Tarrant and Robert Bowers for their involvement in the Christchurch mosque shootings and the Pittsburgh synagogue shooting, respectively.
 He said that Jesus, Paul the Apostle, Martin Luther, Adolf Hitler, Ludwig van Beethoven, "Moon Man" and Pink Guy were figures who inspired him to commit the shooting.
 Earnest made a joking mention of PewDiePie and referenced "The Day of the Rope", an event from William Luther Pierce's neo-Nazi novel The Turner Diaries (1978), in which African Americans and Hispanics are executed and urged more violent attacks.
 He condemned President Donald Trump as a pro-Zionist traitor.